Discover the transformational senior pet therapy benefits for New York's elderly and caregivers.

 Pet therapy has been scientifically proven to offer a range of physical health benefits.
 According to Keystone Health, pet therapy can help patients decrease their pain, blood pressure, and fatigue, whilst increasing overall energy and life satisfaction.
 It can also improve motor skills and assist patients in enduring medical procedures without anesthesia.

 Furthermore, studies suggest that pet therapy can reduce the risk of cardiovascular disease and stroke.
-This is an important consideration for senior health, as these conditions are common health concerns amongst the elderly population.
+This is an important consideration for senior health, as these conditions are common health concerns among the elderly population.

 Regular interaction with pets, whether through ownership, visitation, or animal-assisted therapy, could lead to healthier lives for seniors.
 More about the physical health benefits of pet therapy for the elderly can be found in our article on benefits of pet therapy for seniors.